The Gods Want You to Die (and other fun facts)

 The Nature of the Gods

-The world was conceived (as the Twelve Lost Dreams) in the Traum, which is the Dream World.
+The world was conceived in the Traum as twelve jumbled dreams within the Umbra.
 At that point all things were born from that initial spark -- the Ignis -- and lived immortally as ideas and concepts.
 But like most things in the Traum, it started to drift towards Waking, where it began to coalesce and take an ever more rational shape.

 The Dying Glow